- Find out about the issues with HANA and S/4HANA pricing before you negotiate with SAP.

 - HANA is quite expensive for a database, and SAP knows this.
 HANA also has a high implementation and maintenance cost.

 - However, SAP is doing everything it can to make the initial purchase price of HANA low to obscure its actual cost.
-Interestingly, in the only well known published study on the TCO of HANA that has been published by Forrester, the runtime license was used to price HANA.
+Interestingly, in the only well-known published study on the TCO of HANA that Forrester has published, the runtime license was used to price HANA.
 HANA’s runtime license is deceiving and interferes with the correct pricing of HANA.
-The runtime license is designed to get customers to be able to test HANA at a very reduced price of 8% of the cost of “full” HANA.
+The runtime license is designed to get customers to test HANA at a very reduced price of 8% of the cost of “full” HANA.